 At $1,500+ lifetime value per new patient, a 15% AI failure rate on new patient calls costs more than the AI saves.

-When Human Answering Works (And When It Doesn’t Scale)
+When Does Human Answering Work (And When Doesn’t It Scale)?

 Human-answered calls remain the gold standard for patient experience.
 But pure human models have their own limitations.